twowaits/SDE-Interview-Questions/Amazon/README.md

  - Difference between different type of Normalisation.
  - Difference between SQL and NoSQL
  - Define the ACID properties.
+ - What are the different types of languages that are available in the DBMS?
+ - Explain the concepts of a Primary key and Foreign Key.
+ - What is the concept of sub-query in terms of SQL?
+ - What is Correlated Subquery in DBMS
+ - What integrity rules exist in the DBMS
+ - What is 1NF,2NF,3NF,BCNF in the DBMS

 <br/>
 <i><u name="os">Operating System</u></i>